Watch clips from Alice in Wonderland and Willow, and describe the fantasy world of each film.

 Sit in the 'hot seat' and guess a celebrity.

-Watch and work with the Australian kids' environment project.
+Watch and work with an Australian environment project for kids.

 Check what you know about concrete and abstract nouns.